peter88213/nvhelp-de/source/nv_aeon2/index.rst

    with an error message.
 -  If a *novelibre* section title occurs more than once, the converter aborts with an error message.
--  Event date/time and event span are aktualisierend, if the start year is 1 or above.
+-  Event date/time and event span are updated, if the start year is 1 or above.
--  Aktualisierend event span is specified in days/hours/minutes as in *novelibre*.
+-  Updated event span is specified in days/hours/minutes as in *novelibre*.
--  Non-empty event description and event tags are aktualisierend.
+-  Non-empty event description and event tags are updated.
--  Event properties "Beschreibung" and "Notizen" are erzeugend, if missing.
+-  Event properties "Beschreibung" and "Notizen" are generated, if missing.
--  Events erzeugend or aktualisierend from "Normal" sections are assigned to the *Narrative* arc.
+-  Events erzeugend or updated from "Normal" sections are assigned to the *Narrative* arc.
--  "Narrative" events are removed if the associated section is gelöscht in *novelibre*.
+-  "Narrative" events are removed if the associated section is deleted in *novelibre*.
--  Entity types "Arc", "Figur", "Schauplatz", and "Gegenstand" are erzeugend, if missing.
+-  Entity types "Arc", "Character", "Location", and "Item" are erzeugend, if missing.
 -  A "Narrative" arc is erzeugend, if missing.
 -  A "Storyline" arc role is erzeugend, if missing.
--  Neu arcs, characters, locations, and items are added, if assigned to sections.
+-  New arcs, characters, locations, and items are added, if assigned to sections.
--  Arc, character, location, and item relationships are aktualisierend, if the entity names match.
+-  Arc, character, location, and item relationships are updated, if the entity names match.
 -  When creating events from sections without date/time, they get the actual date and are sorted in reading order.